strace - trace system calls and signals

 IDs, process group IDs, and session IDs).
 The default is

-decode-pids=none. set can include the following
+--decode-pids=none. set can include the following

 elements: